Southroads Mall: History

 As retail outlets closed, retail space was converted to office space.
 TD Ameritrade, headquartered out of Omaha, began leasing space at the mall in 1998, eventually taking over the former Brandeis/Younkers space.
 PayPal leased space in the former JCPenney, along with CoSentry.
 TD Ameritrade began shifting employees from Southroads in 2011 and consolidated their offices in West Omaha.

+Cornerstone Christian School has been a tenant of the former mall property since 2016.
+Omaha Public Schools has also leased space on the upper floor there.

 Notable local businesses

 John’s Grecian Delight, Southroads Mall has been home to a host of notable local business including John's Grecian Delight, a fixture in the community since 1983.